-The hike down to Havasupai and Havasu Falls is 10.0 miles one-way and it drops nearly 2,400 feet of elevation.
+The hike from the Hualapai trailhead to Havasu Falls is 10.0 miles one-way and it drops nearly 2,400 feet of elevation.
 The entire trail to Havasu Falls is relatively easy to follow (no map is required) and guidebook authors often rate it as being moderate in difficulty.
 If you don't have much hiking experience (or any at all), it will likely seem harder than that.
-No scrambling is required to reach Havasu Falls, the village, or the campground, but there is a steep down-climb required to reach the base of Mooney Falls.
+No rock-scrambling is required to reach Havasu Falls, the village, or the campground, but there is a steep down-climb required to reach the base of Mooney Falls.

 There are only a few shaded spots between the trailhead and the village of Supai (8.0 miles away).